dlcourseukzn/dlcourseukzn.github.io/index.md

 ---
 layout: frontpage
-title: Machine Learning Short Course
+title: Deep Learning Short Course
 ---

-## DSI-Africa Machine Learning Short Course: UKZN Hub
+## DSI-Africa Deep Learning Short Course: UKZN Hub

+### BootCamp (19-23 June 2023)
+#### please use the following link: [ZOOM LINK](link will be provided later).
+* Inroduction to Epidemiology/Global Health and Health Data Science.
+* Introduction to Python and Juputer Notebook.
+* Introduction to PyTorch.
+* Introduction to Tenserflow.

 ### Lectures

-* Lectures will be from **Monday, 23 January 2023 – Friday, 3rd February 2023**.
+* Lectures will be from **Monday, 26 June 2023 – Friday, 06 July 2023**.
-* We will be using **R** for all programming assignments and projects.
+* We will be using **Python** for all programming assignments and projects.
-* Note: all lectures will be held *in-person* AND *online* via Zoom links.
+* Note: all lectures will be held *in-person*.
-* For online attendants please use the following link: [ZOOM LINK](https://tinyurl.com/2yxd7pwk).

 ### Schedule